Skip to main content

 Overcoming Challenges with Poorly Soluble Molecules in Early Development

-With over 30 years of experience, the team at Quotient Sciences has established a broad suite of technologies and formulation strategies to address complex solubility challenges, including particle size reduction (micronization), spray-dried dispersions (SDDs), hot melt extrusion (HME), and lipid-based formulations.
-Using our unique Translational Pharmaceutics® platform, which integrates drug substance, drug product development, real-time adaptive manufacturing, and clinical testing, we are able to streamline the development of poorly soluble molecules.
-Flexible study protocols and rapid ‘make-test’ cycles enable optimization of formulations in real time based on arising human clinical data.
-This reduces development risks, maximizes the probability of clinical and commercial success, and saves time and costs.
+With over 30 years of experience, Quotient Sciences' suite of technologies and formulation strategies to address solubility challenges range from particle size reduction and spray-dried dispersions, to hot melt extrusion and lipid-based formulations.
+Additionally, using our Translational Pharmaceutics® platform, we are able to streamline the development of poorly soluble molecules through the use of flexible study protocols and rapid cycles to make and test drug products.
+This enables faster, more reliable optimization of formulations based on arising human clinical data to reduce development risk and maximize the probability of clinical success.

-"Flexible formulation assessments in FIH studies for poorly soluble drugs accelerates dosage form development, manufacturing and supply for patient POC trials", presented by Quotient Sciences [1] at the American Association of Pharmaceutical Scientists (AAPS) PharmSci 360 conference in October–November 2020
+"Flexible formulation assessments in FIH studies for poorly soluble drugs accelerates dosage form development, manufacturing and supply for patient POC trials"

 Access the poster